microsoft/maro/examples/supply_chain/README.md

 The complex example leverage the RL workflow in MARO.
 And the example code enable many configurations.
 Simpler configurations are listed in file [*examples/supply_chain/rl/config.py*](https://github.com/microsoft/maro/blob/sc_tutorial/examples/supply_chain/rl/config.py).
 The basic ones you may need are:

 - `ALGO`: The algorithm to use.
-"DQN" and "PPO" are RL algorithms, "EOQ" is a rule-based algorithm, "BSP" is an OR-algorithm base-stock policy.
+"DQN" and "PPO" are RL algorithms, "EOQ" is a rule-based algorithm.
 - `TOPOLOGY`: The "plant" and "super_vendor" are toy topologies.
 You can use the "SCI(_XX)" ones if you add the topology under directory *maro/simulator/scenarios/supply_chain/topologies*
 - `PLOT_RENDER`: Render figures to show important metrics during experiment or not.
 - `EXP_NAME`: The experiment name, the experiment logs would be saved to the log path with `EXP_NAME` as the folder name.